 I was awarded my doctorate in 1978 and I then spent two years lecturing Mathematics at Brunel University, followed by a year at University College London (these were both temporary positions).
 I was then appointed Lecturer in Mathematics at St Mary's College, Strawberry Hill in 1981, and I spent six years there teaching mathematics (and, towards the end of my time there, some computer science) to both B.Sc. and B.Ed. students before moving on to a lectureship in Computer Science in the Computing Studies Department at the University of Leicester in 1987 where I have been ever since.
 I was promoted to Senior Lecturer in 1992 and then to Professor in 1997.

-After the merger of the Mathematics and Computing Studies Departments in 1992, I became a member of the newly formed Department of Mathematics and Computer Science, which became the School of Mathematics and Computer Science in 2003.
+After the merger of the Mathematics and Computing Studies Departments in 1992, I became a member of the newly formed Department of Mathematics and Computer Science, which became the School of Mathematics and Computer Science in 2003 (containing the Departments of Mathematics and Computer Science).
 I was Deputy Head of Department (of Mathematics and Computer Science) from 1992 to 2000 and then Head of Department from 2000 to 2003.
 After that I was Head of School from 2003 to 2005 and again from 2007 to 2009.
 The School was dissolved in 2009 with the introduction of the College system in the University.
 I am now a member of the Department of Computer Science within the College of Science and Engineering.
+I served as the Academic Director of the College from its inception in 2009 through to 2013.

 Some current information.